Miss Sabrina Mahisha

 e) A public university.

-xxxxi) Spot Assessment: Section 82 D has been replaced.
-The provision of spot assessment at all levels under Section 82D of the ITO, has extended beyond the growth centers.
+xi) Spot Assessment: Section 82 D has been replaced.
+The provision of spot assessment at all levels under Section 82D of the ITO has extended beyond the growth centers.
 Apart from this, the following changes are brought in section 82D:

-a) Where the assessment of an assessee in an individual who is having income from business or profession is made under this section applying regular rate and the assessee pays tax accordingly, no question as to the initial capital not exceeding five times of such assessed income shall be made.
+a) Where the assessment of an assessee in an individual who has income from business or profession is made under this section applying regular rate, and the assessee pays tax accordingly, no question as to the initial capital not exceeding five times of such assessed income shall be made.

-b) The Board (National Board of Revenue) shall issue guidelines as to the manner how assessment under this section shall be made.
+b) The Board (National Board of Revenue) shall issue guidelines as to the manner in which assessment under this section shall be made.

-xxxxii) Bar to question to assessment: Section 94B is inserted.
-This insertion specifies that except the “Income Tax Authorities” mentioned under section 3 of the ITO or the courts and authorities mentioned in Chapter XIX, no one shall have the right to question any assessment made under this Chapter-IX.
+xi) Bar to question to assessment: Section 94B is inserted.
+This insertion specifies that except for the “Income Tax Authorities” mentioned under section 3 of the ITO or the courts and authorities mentioned in Chapter XIX, no one shall have the right to question any assessment made under this Chapter IX.

-xxxxiii) Start up Stand Box: Section 111A has been inserted.
-The followings are some of the notable information about this newly added provision:
+xi) Start-upStartupox: Section 111A has been inserted.
+The following is some of the notable information about this newly addeProvisionon:

-a) A startup means a company having an annual turnover not exceeding Tk 1,000,000,000 (one hundred crore) and not a subsidiary or amalgamated company
+a) A startup company has an annual turnover not exceeding Tk 1,000,000,000 (one hundred crores) and is not a subsidiary or amalgamateCompanyny

 b) Sections 30 and 30B shall not be applicable for growth years.

-c) Where in any growth year, any loss is incurred by a startup registered under this section and the loss cannot be wholly so set off, the amount of the loss which has not been set off, shall be carried forward to the next assessment year and so on for not more than 9 (nine) successive assessment years.
+c) Where in any growth year, any loss is incurred by a startup under this section, and the loss cannot be wholly so set off, the amount of the loss which has not been set off shall be carried forward to the next assessment year and so on for not more than 9 (nine) successive assessment years.

 d) The minimum rate of turnover tax is 0.1% in place of 0.6%.